Skip to content

 (print x …)Write each x to the configured write function, then a newline.

 print is the kernel’s only I/O. The runtime/host layers add princ / newline / repr (and, in the FULL profile, file I/O — load / read-file / write-file / append-file, plus require). try / raise are catchable error control.
-Length-aware read-string parses one value from text and read-all parses every form, both in any profile; macroexpand-1 expands one quoted macro call for inspection. bound? (including bindings whose value is nil), globals, and fn-params are read-only reflection over the live environment (safe in any profile). eval evaluates an already-read data form in the live image — the editor/REPL keystone — but is a FULL-tier capability, deliberately not bound into SANDBOX contexts.
-There is no socket I/O at the kernel level.
+Length-aware read-string parses one value from text and read-all parses every form, both in any profile; macroexpand-1 expands one quoted macro call for inspection. bound? (including bindings whose value is nil), globals, and fn-params are read-only reflection over the live environment (safe in any profile). eval evaluates an already-read data form in the live image (the editor/REPL keystone) but is a FULL-tier capability, deliberately not bound into SANDBOX contexts.

 Foreign containers are host primitives, not kernel built-ins.
 The current portable set includes vectors, flat row-major matrices, hash tables, and binary-safe blobs; see the Language Reference.